nicholasjackson/open-skills/framework/badges/docs/engineering/2-Language-Android.md

-# Language / Platform iOS
+# Language / Platform Android
 | Key         |||
 |-----------|:------------:|-----------|
 | Complete understanding of all the concepts and practical knowledge of implementation | W | Working Knowledge